 The ILR Curriculum

-No two ILR students have identical academic programs.
-While ILR sets well-defined guidelines, you will have the freedom to make the program your own by drawing on the diversity of courses offered.
-General electives and courses to satisfy the distribution requirements can be taken at any time during the four years.
+No two students have identical academic programs.
+While ILR sets well-defined guidelines, you will have the freedom to make the program your own by drawing on the diversity of courses offered and pursuing a range of internship, independent research, and study abroad opportunities.

 To earn the Cornell Bachelor of Science degree in Industrial and Labor Relations, you need to successfully complete 120 credits.
-This requires eight semesters of full-time study for an average of 15 credits per semester.
 This includes work done while on an approved credit internship or study abroad program.
 A typical four-year program is outlined on the curriculum page.
-Those who enter the school as transfer students will be required to complete four to six semesters of full-time study depending on the number of transferable credits hours completed at other institutions.

 A maximum of 12 credits of Advanced Placement work may be used for Cornell credit.
-Any additional AP course work can only be used for course placement purposes.
-Advanced Placement credit may not be used to accelerate graduation.
-For additional AP, IB, Dual Enrollment and other credit information, review ILR's Summary of Credit Policies (PDF, 142 KB).
+Any additional AP coursework can only be used for course placement purposes.
+For additional AP, IB, Dual Enrollment and other credit information, please review ILR's Summary of Credit Policies (PDF, 143 KB)